massgov/mayflower/packages/icons/README.md

 ## Usage

-### Installation
 ```bash
 npm install @massds/icons
 ```

 ### Package Structure
-Icons are named in kebab case.
-Each icon has a corresponding bold icon in the `bold/` directory and is appended with `--bold` in the name.
+Icons are named in kebab-case.
+Each icon has a corresponding bold variant in the `bold/` directory,appended with `--bold` in the filename.
 ```
 images/
 ├── alert.svg